Data Processing Agreement - Aug 2019

 - Confidentiality.
 Processor shall ensure that any personnel whom Processor authorizes to process Personal Data on its behalf is subject to confidentiality obligations with respect to that Personal Data.
 The undertaking to confidentiality shall continue after the termination of the above-entitled activities.

 - Personal Data Breaches.
-Processor will notify the Controller within 72 hours after it becomes aware of any of any Personal Data Breach affecting any Personal Data.
+Processor will notify the Controller without undue delay after it becomes aware of any of any Personal Data Breach affecting any Personal Data.
 At the Controller’s request, Processor will promptly provide the Controller with all reasonable assistance necessary to enable the Controller to notify relevant Personal Data Breaches to competent authorities and/or affected Data Subjects, if Controller is required to do so under the Data Protection Law.

 - Sub-Processors.
-Processor shall be entitled to engage sub-Processors to fulfill Processor’s obligations defined in the Terms only with Controller’s written consent.
-For these purposes, Controller consents to the engagement as sub-Processors of Processor’s affiliated companies and the third parties listed in Exhibit 2.
+Controller acknowledges and agrees to (a) the engagement as sub-Processors of Processor’s affiliated companies and the third parties listed in Exhibit B, and (b) that Processor and Processor’s affiliated companies respectively may engage third-party sub-Processors in connection with the provision of the services set out and otherwise agreed to in the Terms.
 For the avoidance of doubt, the above authorization constitutes Controller’s prior written consent to the sub-Processing by Processor for purposes of Clause 11 of the Standard Contractual Clauses.
 If the Processor intends to instruct sub-Processors other than the companies listed in Exhibit 2, the Processor will notify the Controller thereof in writing (email to the email address(es) on record in Processor’s account information for Controller is sufficient) and will give the Controller the opportunity to object to the engagement of the new sub-Processors within 30 days after being notified.
 The objection must be based on reasonable grounds (e.g. if the Controller proves that significant risks for the protection of its Personal Data exist at the sub-Processor).
 If the Processor and Controller are unable to resolve such objection, either party may terminate the Terms by providing written notice to the other party.
 Where Processor engages sub-Processors, Processor will enter into a contract with the sub-Processor that imposes on the sub-Processor the same obligations that apply to Processor under this DPA.
-Where the sub-Processor fails to fulfil its data protection obligations, Processor will remain liable to the Controller for the performance of such sub-Processors obligations.
+Where the sub-Processor fails to fulfill its data protection obligations, Processor will remain liable to the Controller for the performance of such sub-Processors obligations.
 Where a sub-Processor is engaged, the Controller must be granted the right to monitor and inspect the sub-Processor’s activities in accordance with this DPA and the Data Protection Law, including to obtain information from the Processor, upon written request, on the substance of the contract and the implementation of the data protection obligations under the sub-Processing contract, where necessary by inspecting the relevant contract documents.
-The provisions of this Section 4.6 shall mutually apply if the Processor engages a sub-Processor in a country outside the European Economic Area (“EEA”) not recognized by the European Commission as providing an adequate level of protection for personal data.
+The provisions of this Section 4 shall mutually apply if the Processor engages a sub-Processor in a country outside the European Economic Area (“EEA”) not recognized by the European Commission as providing an adequate level of protection for personal data.
 If, in the performance of this DPA, Rarestep transfers any Personal Data to a sub-processor located outside of the EEA, Rarestep shall, in advance of any such transfer, ensure that a legal mechanism to achieve adequacy in respect of that processing is in place.

 - Data Transfers.
 Controller acknowledges and agrees that, in connection with the performance of the services under the Terms, Personal Data will be transferred to Rarestep, Inc. in the United States.
 The Standard Contractual Clauses at Exhibit 1 will apply with respect to Personal Data that is transferred outside the EEA, either directly or via onward transfer, to any country not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the Data Protection Law).